 • Poor dietary choices

 • Patients often “give up”.
-Due to loss of freedom; dialysis schedules can be mentally, emotionally and physically taxing; feelings of alienation, and separateness from loved ones; etc.
+Due to loss of freedom; dialysis schedules can be mentally, emotionally and physically taxing; as feelings of alienation, and separateness from loved ones; etc.

 • Lack of exercise